kubernetes/website/docs/admin/daemons.md

 If you specify a `.spec.template.spec.nodeSelector`, then the DaemonSet controller will create pods on nodes which match that [node selector](/docs/user-guide/node-selection/).
-If you specify a `scheduler.alpha.kubernetes.io/affinity` annotation in `.spec.template.metadata.annotations`, then DaemonSet controller will create pods on nodes which match that [node affinity](../../user-guide/node-selection/#alpha-feature-in-kubernetes-v12-node-affinity).
+Likewise if you specify a `.spec.template.spec.affinity` then DaemonSet controller will create pods on nodes which match that [node affinity](../../user-guide/node-selection/index.md).

-If you do not specify a `.spec.template.spec.nodeSelector` nor `node affinity`, then the DaemonSet controller will create pods on all nodes.
+If you do not specify either, then the DaemonSet controller will create pods on all nodes.

 ## How Daemon Pods are Scheduled